 What is utilization?

 In its most simple form, utilization rate is a measure of productive time spent working.
 This calculation is presented as a percentage.
-Calculating it should be simple enough for everyone to understand and measure and it should be used consistently across the organization and its employees.
+Calculating it should be simple enough for everyone to understand and measure.
+It should also be used consistently across the organization and its employees.

 In general, there are three levels of utilization.
 Most service companies actually take very simplistic view and focus primarily on one level, like time spent working on billable projects.
 Yet many top-performing services companies take into account other factors, and focus on all three.